The short answer

 Can I ruck after swimming on the same day?

 Yes, but sequence it carefully.
 Swim first if you are doing both in one day.
 Swimming is lower-intensity and does not fatigue your stabilizer muscles.
 Rucking afterward on fatigued legs is possible but increases injury risk.
 Better approach: alternate days, or swim in the morning and ruck in the evening with at least six hours between.
+Either way, you'll sweat more than you think on a two-a-day — even in the pool.
+An electrolyte mix (1,000 mg sodium per stick) keeps you from cramping in the back half of session two.

 Is rucking better than swimming for weight loss?